KRC loves to write seasonally themed articles about corn mazes and Halloween costume ideas.

 - Sometimes the type of job may dictate comfort.
 Obviously, a more physical job requires more consideration for safety when choosing a costume.
 A desk job requires you to be able to sit comfortably in your costume.
 One with a lot of walking requires good visibility and comfortable shoes.

 - Your workplace may have a strict dress code.
 Make sure the costume you chose doesn't get you fired or sent home for breaking an office dress code or policy.
 Halloween is about having fun.

 - Does the group work in the same area and does this area lend itself to unique or unusual decorating ideas?
-Sometimes the work area may remind you of a something that allows you to create a theme around it.
-An example is: our workspace had walkways that meandered around reminding someone of the Candyland board game.
-The workers then put brightly colored squares on the floor and each dressed as Candyland characters.
+Sometimes the work area may remind you of something that allows you to create a theme around it.
+For example, our workspace had walkways that meandered around reminding someone of the Candyland board game.
+The workers then put brightly colored squares on the floor and each dressed as a Candyland character.